AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-experience-fragment-mapping-cs.md

 1. Save the file and upload it.

-Experience Manager Guides converts the complete topic to HTML and maps each HRML element to some core component that is used in the Experience Fragment.
+Experience Manager Guides converts the complete topic to HTML which can then be mapped to the core components used in the Experience Fragment.
 For example, the content in a `<p>` tag can be mapped to create a text component in the Experience Fragment.
 * `name`: Specify the HTML element.
 For example, `<div>`, `<img>`
-* `class`: Specify the XML tag.
+* `class`: Specify the DITA element tag corresponding to the HTML element.
 For example, `<p>` `<image>`
-* `resourceType`: Specify the resource type of the component.
+* `resourceType`: Specify the resource type applicable for the component used in Experience Fragment.
 For example, `wcm/foundation/components/text` is the resourceType for the wcm `text` component.
 * `attributeMap`: Provide additional information to the component, such as whether a text component should be rendered as `RichText` or contains the `fileReference` of an image component.